 PROJECT FINAL WORKSHOP

-The next 25th of June, at Institute Eduardo Torroja, we will celebrate the LIFE-Photoscaling Final Workshop.
-There, you will see the whole processes of investigation from the beginning of the project, the tests performed, every studied material and several interesting things.
+The last 25th of June, at Institute Eduardo Torroja, we celebrated the LIFE-Photoscaling Final Workshop.
+There, attendants saw the whole processes of investigation from the beginning of the project, the tests performed, every studied material and several interesting things.

 Programme (click in each image):